whateverweb/device-detection/README.md

 ---
 * **GET** /ddr/cset/

 	Get a predefined set of capabilities, for device calling the service.
-This special, built-in capability set contains some of the most frequently used capabilites.
+This special, built-in capability set contains some of the most frequently used capabilities.
 It provides an easy way to limit the amount of data returned from the service.

 	Example: